Our content may include links to products from our partners

 A bond is a debt instrument by a corporation and like any other corporate debt, it can be Secured or Unsecured.

 Simply put, they are secured bonds because the issuing corporation is using their own assets to back the bonds as a guarantee.
 In case the corporation becomes bankrupt, a trustee will take possession of the company’s assets and liquidate them.
 The trustee will then make sure that the bondholders get their principal accordingly.

-If the corporation somehow fails to pay their bondholders, the bondholders will get their payment out of the proceeds of the sale of the company assets.
-This is because the company used their assets to secure the company’s obligation to the bondholders.
+If the corporation somehow fails to pay its bondholders, the bondholders will get their payment out of the proceeds of the sale of the company assets.
+This is because the company used its assets to secure the company’s obligation to the bondholders.

 A bond is a debt of the company that issued it, it’s that simple.
 Therefore, the company has an obligation to repay it and, in this case, with interest as agreed upon.
 Now, just in case the company goes under and files for federal bankruptcy protection, the liquidators will pay the creditors ahead of the owners.

 So, in this case, the bondholders have more chance of getting their money than the stockholders.
 Of course, the process will follow the bankruptcy laws when it comes to repayment priorities but the stockholders, being the owner of the company, will have the last shot on the assets.

 When a company files for a ‘Chapter 7’ bankruptcy, bondholders would receive a portion of the value of their bonds from the company.

 Once they receive notice of the bankruptcy filing, bondholders must file a claim against the company.
 This will allow them to receive a payment from the company if there are still funds on hand after the administrators have settled the other expenses.
 You can go to the website of the Administrative Office US Courts to download a proof of claim form.